gschaumb/team03-capstone/docs/index.md

 - **Decision Making in Text-Based Environments**: Building agents that can navigate and interact within simulated environments using natural language commands, with specialized agents handling tasks like planning, object manipulation, or reasoning about the environment.

-The combination of reasoning and acting makes agentic RAG a promising approach for developing more capable and trustworthy AI systems with enhanced understanding and interaction capabilities.
+The combination of reasoning and acting makes agentic RAG a promising approach for developing more capable and trustworthy AI systems with enhanced understanding and interaction capabilities<sup>[1](#ref-1)</sup>.

 ## Project Overview

-Our Capstone project builds on our Milestones 1 and 2, where we extracted data sources and developed a basic RAG solution for a **customer support use case**.
+Our Capstone project builds on our Milestones 1 and 2<sup>[2](#ref-2)</sup>, where we extracted data sources and developed a basic RAG solution for a **customer support use case**.
 In this Capstone project:

 - **Public legal, financial, and historical documents related to the Enron case** serve as a proxy for the knowledgebase.
 - **The Enron email corpus** represents a range of employee and/or customer emails.